wp-plugins/emailcoauthoronpost/readme.txt

 1. This screenshot shows the setting field in use.
 2. The settings screen with values which have been filled out.
 3. The custom fields overriding the default subject and body.
+4. "Email CoAuthor On Post" widget on the new post editor.

 == Supported Variables ==